 Piazza Beaned in Head by Clemens

-NEW YORK (AP) _ Mike Piazza was hit in the helmet by Roger Clemens’ fastball Saturday night and sustained a concussion that forced him to leave the second game of the Mets-Yankees split doubleheader.
+NEW YORK (AP) _ Mike Piazza was hit in the helmet by Roger Clemens’ fastball the first time he came to the plate Saturday night, and forced to leave the second game of the Mets-Yankees split doubleheader.

 Martinez calmly took his base as plate umpire Doug Eddings warned both teams against further trouble.

 Piazza, who had homered in three straight games against Clemens, was sent sprawling by an 0-1 pitch to start the inning.
-Two trainers and Valentine rushed from the dugout to tend to Piazza, and Clemens walked toward the plate for a closer look.
+Two trainers and Mets manager Bobby Valentine rushed from the dugout to tend to Piazza, and Clemens walked toward the plate for a closer look.

 Piazza stayed on the ground for a minute, was helped up by a trainer and walked to the bench.
 Several of the Mets moved to the top step of the dugout, and coach John Stearns seemed particularly animated.

-Matt Franco entered as a pinch-runner and stayed in as the designated hitter.
+Matt Franco entered as a pinch-runner and stayed in the game as the designated hitter.

 Piazza, elected to start at catcher for the NL in Tuesday night’s All-Star game, is 7-for-12 lifetime against Clemens with three homers and a double.